alexporrello/DesktopPublisherAssistant/README.md

 ### Text Fields

 1. **Auto-select-all:** Whenever a user selects a text area, the entire text area's contents is highlighted.
-2. **Auto-paste:** Any recognizeable item that has been copied to the desktop publisher's clipboard (for example, part numbers or GUIDs) will be auto-pasted into the correct text area.
+2. **Auto-paste:** Any recognizable item that has been copied to the desktop publisher's clipboard (for example, part numbers or GUIDs) will be auto-pasted into the correct text area.